Debt Management Plan

 A Debt Management Plan is not binding, unlike an Individual Voluntary Arrangement, and therefore does not provide protection against recovery action being taken by creditors.

 Interest does not automatically stop accruing on your debts upon the approval of a Debt Management Plan, therefore, this is something to consider in negotiations with creditors.

-Creditors may, however, be inclined to accept the proposal for a Debt Management Plan if it can be demonstrated that this would be more beneficial to them than alternative options, such as an Individual Voluntary Arrangement or Bankruptcy.
+Creditors may, however, be inclined to accept the proposal for a Debt Management Plan if it can be demonstrated that this would be more beneficial to them than alternative options, such as an Individual Voluntary Arrangement.

 Debt Relief Order

 A Debt Relief Order is a mechanism for dealing with your debts if:

 - You do not own your own property

 - You have debts of less than £15,000